ipfs-shipyard/go-libp2p-kitsune/README.md

 Specifically, one problem we have experienced at [Protocol Labs](https://protocol.ai) is that it is very difficult or impossible to horizontally scale a node, especially when clients have hardcoded Multiaddresses to point to specific peers.
-One specific case is the [js-ipfs](https://github.com/ipfs/js-ipfs) preload nodes.
+One specific case is the [js-ipfs](https://github.com/ipfs/js-ipfs) preload nodes, which are used by js-ipfs for 2 purposes:

-The preload node multiaddresses are hardcoded in the js-ipfs library itself.
+* As a proxy to the DHT (since js-ipfs in the browser is limited in the number of connections that it can establish, and cannot listen for connections).
+* As a persistence mechanism.
+Every time content is added to a js-ipfs node, it will also cause the preload node to fetch that content from itself (via their `/api/v0/refs` endpoint), so that it's persisted even if the page is reloaded.

+Since the preload nodes also have to act as bootstrap nodes, their multiaddresses have to be added to the js-ipfs configuration.
+Since they are bootstrap nodes, their full multiaddresses (including their Node IDs) are nodes are hardcoded in the library itself.
+This also means that adding a new node means releasing a new version of the library.
 While we have added preload nodes as load increased, there are applications out there that are still running with outdated versions of the library which know only of a subset of them.
 This has resulted in increasing load on the first preload nodes that were installed, and the only way to reduce the load is by scaling up.
 In the long term, this is unsustainable.

 The idea behind Kitsune is to replace the preload nodes with a load balancer, which will then balance the load between downstream go-ipfs nodes.
 The load balancer will take over the identity of the current preload nodes, allowing us to scale them out.

+## Terminology

+* A **downstream** node or peer is one of the nodes behind the reverse proxy (e.g. the go-ipfs preload nodes)
+* An **upstream** node or peer is a node that requests data from the reverse proxy (e.g. the js-ipfs nodes)

+## TODO diagrams

 ## Project goals